Skip to content

 This GilletteLabs Exfoliating Bar Review will look closely at the all-important features, then test out the razor for facial shaving on various days of beard or stubble growth, and head shaving.
 Then finally, recommend who the razor would be best suited for — within the closing thoughts.

-The GilletteLabs has definitely inherited a significant amount of features and design from the previous Fusion5, and even more so with the Proglide.
+GilletteLabs definitely inherited a significant number of features and designs from the previous Fusion5, and even more so with the Proglide.

 GilletteLabs Exfoliator Bar razor laying flat on the hand